TylerJNewman/dotfiles/README.md

 | `=N` | Conflicted files | You have N merge conflicts that need resolution |
 | `SN` | Stashed changes | You have N changes saved in git stash |

+### Python Development with UV

+The dotfiles include support for [uv](https://github.com/astral-sh/uv), a modern Python package installer and resolver that's significantly faster than pip:

+- Automatic installation via Homebrew
+- Configuration in `zsh/configs/python.zsh`
+- Aliases for common uv commands:
+  - `pip` is aliased to `uv pip` for seamless integration
+  - `uvi` for `uv pip install`
+  - `uvvenv` for `uv venv`
+  - `pyvenv` function to create and activate a virtual environment
+  - `uvinstall` function to install from requirements.txt

+UV is configured to use the system Python by default, but you can easily create isolated environments with the included helper functions.

 ## External Dependencies

 - [Oh-My-Zsh](https://ohmyz.sh/)